oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_aura.md

                                     engine-specific severity
       --pmdconfig=<value>           specify location of PMD rule reference XML file to customize rule selection
+      --preview-pmd7                use PMD version 7.0.0-rc4 when running PMD and CPD
       --tsconfig=<value>            location of tsconfig.json file
       --verbose                     emit additional command output to stdout --verbose-violations          return retire-js violation message details

+GLOBAL FLAGS
+  --json  Format output as json.

 COMMANDS
   scanner run dfa  scan codebase with all DFA rules

-(node:2214) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+(node:2241) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created)
+(Use `node --trace-deprecation ...` to show where the warning was created) ›   Warning: Plugin @salesforce/sfdx-scanner (3.22.0) differs from the version ›    specified by sf (3.21.0)
 Warning: We're continually improving Salesforce Code Analyzer.
 Tell us what you think!
 Give feedback at https://research.net/r/SalesforceCA name                                                   languages   categories            rulesets [dep]                                   engine            is dfa is pilot
  ────────────────────────────────────────────────────── ─────────── ───────────────────── ──────────────────────────────────────────────── ───────────────── ────── ────────